Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 ## Tailscale

 Tailscale is a remote connection software.
+Create a [Tailscale account](https://tailscale.com/).
 Setup your tailscale with connection filters for the tag `salmon-project`.

 Create an `.env` file in this folder with your tailscale auth key: